Jasonnor/th-music-video-generator/README.md

 Latious spent a lot of time completing the chorus time of songs from `永夜抄` to `天空璋`.

-Which helping us enjoy the beautiful and wonderful melodies from many Touhou songs! 🥰
+Which helps us enjoy the beautiful and wonderful melodies from many Touhou songs! 🥰

 ### <a href="https://github.com/hemisemidemipresent"><img src="https://avatars.githubusercontent.com/u/57880110?v=4" height="auto" width="50" style="border-radius:50%"></a> [hemi](https://github.com/hemisemidemipresent)